Home

 }

-In the pseudo-code above, the class Object is purely virtual.
-Therefore, a class derived from the class Object needs to implement the intersect() method.
-This method is where the ray-geometry intersection code specific to the geometry type represented by the class is added.
-The example above would be the ray-sphere intersection code we learned about in the second chapter of this lesson.
+In the pseudo-code above, the class Object is purely virtual, meaning a class derived from Object must implement the intersect() method.
+This method is where you add the ray-geometry intersection code specific to the geometry type represented by the class, such as the ray-sphere intersection code we discussed in the second chapter of this lesson.

 class Sphere : public Object